citp/privacy-policy-historical/a/al/alc/alchemyapi.com.md

   1. ### Information Collection and Use

-Orchestr8 is the sole owner of the information collected using AlchemyAPI Services.
+AlchemyAPI is the sole owner of the information collected using AlchemyAPI Services.
 We will not sell, share, or rent this information to others in ways different from what is disclosed in this statement.

   2. ### Registration